Next-ITS/nextits.github.io/docs/parameters.md

 | `--lulu_relcooc`   | Relative co-occurrence                 | 0.95          |
 | `--lulu_maxhits`   | Maximum number of hits (0 = unlimited) | 0             |

+**Please Note:** The default value for `--lulu_match` in NextITS is set to a 95% similarity threshold.
+This differs from the original LULU paper, where the default threshold is 84%.